 Marijuana Car Accident Statistics In California

-California’s legalization of marijuana (cannabis) seems to have impacted the rates of accidents and fatal crashes involving drivers under the influence of the drug.
+California’s legalization of marijuana (cannabis) has demonstrably impacted the rates of accidents and fatal crashes involving drivers under the influence of the drug.
+As we move deeper into the post-legalization era, the data continues to evolve, painting a clearer picture of these consequences.
 Victims of car accidents involving a driver who is high or under the influence of cannabis while driving need competent professional representation as they navigate the complexities involved in a DUI case.

-Car Accident Statistics Increased After The Legalization Of Marijuana In California
+Car Accident Statistics Continue to Rise After The Legalization Of Marijuana In California

 California’s Office of Traffic Safety (OTS) maintains an updated page - including statistics - entitled Drug Impaired Driving: DUI Doesn’t Just Mean Booze.
 This is an excellent page to review, especially if you have teen or young adult drivers under your care.